xorbit/LiFePO4wered-Pi/README.md

 to flash.
-If you made a change that makes your LiFePO4wered device not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered device and removing the LiFePO4 cell from the battery holder for a couple of seconds.
+If you made a change that makes your LiFePO4wered device not work correctly, and it is not written to flash, you can undo it by unplugging the LiFePO4wered device and removing the LiFePO4 cell from the battery holder for a couple of minutes.
+The LiFePO4wered device should revert to its previous last saved state when you put the battery back.

-The user running the `lifepo4wered-cli` tool needs to have sufficient permissions to access the I2C bus.
+The user running the `lifepo4wered-cli` tool needs to have sufficient privileges to access the I2C bus.
 On Raspbian, the `pi` user by default can access the bus because it is in the `i2c` group.
 If you run as a different user, you either need to add this user to the `i2c` group or run the tool with `sudo`.
 On other distributions, a different group name may be used.
 You can